18F/content-guide/_pages/18f-style/abbreviations-and-acronyms.md

 ---
-title: Acronyms and abbreviations
+title: Abbreviations and acronyms
-permalink: /acronyms-and-abbreviations/

 ---

 Abbreviations are any shortened or contracted word or phrase.
 For example, writing *St.* instead of *Street*, or *Rx* for *prescription*, or *D.C.* for *District of Columbia*.

 Acronyms are a *type* of abbreviation.
 They shorten phrases in a specific way— using parts of the initial word or phrase (usually letters) to form an abbreviation.
 For example, *DIY* or *ASAP*.